 - The saboteur or inner critic is just a part of us that is scared and is operating from old programs that worked in the past to keep us safe.

-- Our subconscious/unconscious mind will reliably do exactly as it has been programmed to do.
+- Our subconscious/unconscious mind will reliably do as it has been programmed to do.

-- Human beings are motivated by the internal reaction, which is driven by pain or pleasure.
+- We motivate ourselves by the internal reaction, which is driven by pain or pleasure.

 - The prevention of pain controls our life.